 In peak season, some 8000 people cycle every day in Annecy, 9000 on Ile de Ré and 6000 in Chambéry.
 But it doesn't really matter where your accommodation business is based because around 57% of cycling holidays in France are taken on the coast, leaving 43% of bike holidays to be taken inland along canals and rivers or into the mountains of the Alps and the Pyrenees.

 This is all good news if you have a tourism business that can be geared towards these cycle tourists, and most accommodation businesses can be – my list above illustrates how easy it is to do.

 Getting cyclists to stay with you

-Remember too to include your cycling credentials in your mainstream marketing and advertising on sites such as booking.com, TripAdvisor, Cottages4You, Home and Away Holiday Rentals, Owners Direct and the like.
+Remember too to include your cycling credentials in your mainstream marketing and advertising on booking.com and other mass-market sites you use.

 I hope that all helps – happy to help further on the above address or via the comments below.